M10 tank destroyer: Combat performance

 The M10's open-topped turret left the crew vulnerable to artillery and mortar fire and fragments.
 The 893rd Tank Destroyer Battalion took many casualties from artillery fire and tree bursts and lost 16 of 24 M10s during the Battle of the Hürtgen Forest.
 The crew was also exposed to sniper fire and infantry close assault, such as grenades thrown through the open turret, or attacks from upper story-windows, especially in urban warfare and wooded areas.
-In UK service, one M10 in the 86th Anti-Tank Regiment (XII Corps) in Normandy drove back out of action three times with the turret crew dead.
-Two turret crews had been killed by 88mm air bursts or mortars exploding in treetops and one crew was killed by a direct hit through the turret.
-The same driver survived each time.
-When this driver was placed with a new crew, his fourth, he was declared to be a 'Jonah' (bad luck) and they refused to drive with him.
-He was transferred to another unit and told to keep quiet about his history.

 However, the open-topped turret gave excellent visibility, which was valuable for a vehicle that was tasked with finding enemy armored vehicles and other targets.
 The open top also made escape easier when the vehicle was hit and improved communications with accompanying infantry.

-The M10 had a very slow turret rotation speed, as the turret traverse was unpowered and the crew had to use a hand crank to rotate the turret.
+The M10 had a very slow turret rotation speed, as the turret traverse was unpowered and the crew used a hand crank to rotate the turret.
 It took approximately 80 seconds to rotate a full 360 degrees.

 Total M10 losses in the European Theater of Operations to all causes were 539.

 Despite not adhering strictly to the tank destroyer doctrine, the M10 still achieved impressive scores against enemy tanks.
 A US Army study of 39 tank destroyer battalions found that each destroyed, on average, 34 tanks, 17 towed guns, and 16 pillboxes.
 The tank destroyer battalions in the Third Army claimed the destruction of 686 tanks and 238 self-propelled guns.
 The highest-scoring tank destroyer battalion in the European Theater, the 823rd Tank Destroyer Battalion, claimed to have destroyed 113 panzers, including 27 Panthers and 18 Tigers, using towed guns and M10s.
 The 773rd Tank Destroyer Battalion also claimed to have destroyed 113 panzers, with the 702nd Tank Destroyer Battalion claiming 103.
 The 601st Tank Destroyer Battalion, which fought in North Africa, Italy, and Europe, claimed to have knocked out 155 tanks and self-propelled guns.
-Tank destroyers in the European Theater fired approximately 11 high-explosive (HE) rounds for every round of armor-piercing (AP) ammunition, an indication of their use in general support duties in addition to the intended mission of anti-tank defense.
+Tank destroyers in the European Theater fired approximately 11 high-explosive (HE) rounds for every round of armour-piercing (AP) ammunition, an indication of their use in general support duties in addition to the intended mission of anti-tank defense.